katjam/healthy-code-happy-people/presentation/SLIDES.md

 - Going to talk about how and why I think Elm helps make happier, more productive teams
 - I am going to tell you a little about Elm and why I like it, but this talk is more about how we can help each other write better code and have better conversations
 - It's great that some brain types can process and retain info around complex networks and code connections - but if you are writing inclusive code remember that most of us can't.
+- And if you are new to coding or new to the project, you probabably won;t even be aware that the complexity exists.
 - Humans are awesome.
 We have imagination... but that can also lead to complication

 ---